ciscoxiaobing/terraform-azurerm-utl-cnregions/README.md

 The module outputs a list of objects with the following attributes:

 - `name` - The name of the region.
-E.g. "eastus"
+E.g. "chinanorth3"
 - `display_name` - The display name of the region.
-E.g. "East US".
+E.g. "China North 3".
 - `paired_region_name` - The name of the region paired with this region.
 May be `null` if the region has no pair.
 - `geography` - The geography of the region.
 - `geography_group` - The geography group of the region.